 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 (Ephesians 2:10)

 We are all a work of Christ in progress.
-This verse additionally states that when we were saved by grace through the faith Christ gave us, God created us for good works.
-We are told that before God saved us, God already planned those works.
+In addition to that thought this verse is stating that when we came to faith and were saved by grace through the faith our Lord gave us, He created us for good works.
+In fact we’re told that before He saved us he already planned that we would do those works for Him.

 Dick Woodward, 08 March 2010